Chart Color Schemes

 Health performance in Camperdown is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions are arthritis (10.9%) and asthma (8.7%), while 60.5% claim to be completely clear of medical ailments, compared to 63.4% in the rest of Victoria.
-Working-age residents face notable health challenges due to elevated chronic condition rates.
-As of 2021, 29.4% of residents are aged 65 and over (1,039 people), higher than the 23.9% in the rest of Victoria.
-Health outcomes among seniors are above average, with national rankings even higher than those for the general population.
+The most common medical conditions in the area are arthritis and asthma, impacting 10.9% and 8.7% of residents, respectively, while 60.5% declared themselves as completely clear of medical ailments compared to 63.4% across Regional Vic.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 29.4% of residents aged 65 and over (1,039 people), which is higher than the 23.9% in Regional Vic.
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health